Database-Augmented Query Representation for Information Retrieval: Experimental Results and Analyses

-We report the overall results across three different tasks with two different settings in Table~\ref{tab:main}.
-From this, we find that DAQu outperforms all baselines substantially, demonstrating the effectiveness of our approach that augments queries with their corresponding metadata representations (obtained from graph-based set encoding).
+\paragraph{Main Results} We report the overall results across seven different tasks with multiple databases in Table~\ref{tab:main}.
+From this, we find that DAQu outperforms all baselines substantially, demonstrating the effectiveness of our approach that augments queries with their corresponding metadata representations (obtained from graph-based set-encoding).
 We provide the results with additional metrics in Appendix~\ref{sup:additional_result}.

+To be specific, our findings reveal that expanding queries with LLMs themselves is suboptimal as their parametric knowledge lacks information specific to each user and its query, which relies instead on general patterns stored within them.
+In contrast, expanding queries with information from a single source of external data stores (Expan. w/ Query and Expan. w/ User) achieves decent performance improvements over the no-expansion baseline, highlighting the importance of incorporating query-specific and user-specific information during query augmentation.
+Furthermore, leveraging multiple relational tables from the database, such as Expan. w/ Full and Expan. w/ Retriever, further enhances retrieval performances, which underscores the value of considering interrelated information over the relational database for query expansion.

-To be specific, for the Answer Retrieval task with Stack Exchange, while existing query expansion models achieve decent performance improvement over the no expansion baseline, our DAQu further signifies the gaps, achieving the performance improvements of 18.73\% and 16.91\% on SplitByUser and SplitByTime settings, respectively, against Recall@10.
-In addition to the Answer Retrieval task, our DAQu consistently shows superior performance on the Best Answer Retrieval task.
-Notably, this task is more complicated than the previous one (since the model should retrieve the post that the user mainly selects, requiring both the query-specific and the user-specific information), where query expansion baselines degrade the performance over the vanilla no expansion model.
-By contrast, our model is the only one that achieves performance improvement over it by large margins.
-Finally, the superior performance of our approach on the Future Purchase Retrieval task further confirms that it can be applicable to diverse retrieval tasks.
-Notably, all the aforementioned results imply that the metadata in the relational database, distributed across multiple tables, contains useful information for retrieval and that ours effectively utilizes it, unlike existing query expansion baselines that simply append the terms to the query.
+Notably, the proposed DAQu demonstrates substantial improvements across all tasks over all baselines, highlighting the effectiveness of our proposed set-encoding strategy for incorporating metadata into query representations.
+For example, in the Answer Retrieval task with Stack Exchange, DAQu achieves performance improvements of 18.73\% and 16.91\% on SplitByUser and SplitByTime settings, respectively, in Recall@10.
+Also, DAQu consistently shows superior performance on the Best Answer Retrieval task, which is more complicated (since the model should retrieve the single post that the user would select as the best one, requiring both the query-specific and user-specific information), where diverse expansion models even degrade the performance over the baseline without expansion.
+Finally, the superior performance of DAQu on the Future Purchase Retrieval task further confirms that it can be applicable to diverse retrieval tasks.